crowdfavorite/wp-social/README.md

 	}
 	add_action('init', 'social_enable_meta_comments_in_feed');

-= Does Social output Facebook Open Graph tags for my site? =
+**Does Social output Facebook Open Graph tags for my site?**

 No it does not.
 If you would like to have these tags on your site, please install one of the many available plugins that add this feature.

-= I have a lot of comments and loading the avatars makes the page load slowly, what can I do? =
+**I have a lot of comments and loading the avatars makes the page load slowly, what can I do?**

 Social supports the [Lazy Load plugin](http://wordpress.org/extend/plugins/lazy-load/).
 Install this plugin and Social's avatars will hang out on the couch eating potato chips and watching TV until they are needed.